 By implementing these tips, you can improve your gaming performance while using borderless window mode.
 Nevertheless, it’s important to keep in mind that the performance impact varies based on your set-up and the game you’re playing, so it’s vital to experiment with different settings and find the best one.

 In this article, we have discussed the impact of borderless window mode on performance and compared it to fullscreen mode.
 The borderless window mode does tend to have a negative impact on performance if it is used excessively, causing CPU and GPU usage to increase, input lag, and frame rate drops.
 However, many advantages can be gained from the borderless window mode, such as faster alt-tabbing and easier multitasking.

 The article also provides tips for improving borderless window mode performance, including updating drivers, closing background programs, and switching to gaming mode.

 Overall, the choice between the borderless window and fullscreen mode depends on individual preferences and system configurations.
-It is important to consider the impact of borderless window mode on performance, and take steps as needed to optimize performance if necessary, even though borderless window mode may provide convenience.
+It is essential to consider the impact of borderless window mode on performance and take steps to optimize performance if necessary, even though it may provide convenience.